tuantruong2206/abc-icommerce-config-repo/README.md

    > Many design pattern
 >
    - Should have sometime in future (mentioned in design doc):
-> Should implement Atomic transaction by apply event driven or cloud stream kafka Stream (instead of cloud stream kafka only)
+> Should implement Atomic transaction by apply event driven or cloud stream kafka Stream (instead of cloud stream kafka only), compensation transaction in exception case
+>
+> Should add swagger for API description
+>
+> Use flyway for database schema versioning
 >
 > EHcache
 >